-The Pan-STARRS image processing pipeline (IPP) is described elsewhere \citep{magnier2017a}, but a short summary follows.
-The archive of raw exposures is stored on disk, with a database storing the metadata of exposure parameters.
-For the PV3 processing, large contiguous regions were defined, and the images for all exposures within that region launched for the \ippstage{chip} stage processing.
-This stage performs the image detrending (described below in section \ref{sec:detrending}), as well as the single epoch photometry \citep{magnier2017b}, in parallel on the individual OTA device data.
-Following the \ippstage{chip} stage is the \ippstage{camera} stage, in which the astrometry and photometry for the entire exposure is calibrated by matching the detections against the reference catalog.
+The Pan-STARRS image processing pipeline (IPP) is described elsewhere \citep{magnier2017.datasystem}, but a short summary follows.
+The raw image data is stored on the processing cluster, with a database containing the metadata of exposure parameters.
+These raw images can be launched for the initial \IPPstage{chip} stage processing.
+This stage performs the image detrending (described below in section \ref{sec:detrending}), as well as the single epoch photometry \citep{magnier2017.analysis}, in parallel on the individual OTA device data.
+Following the \IPPstage{chip} stage is the \IPPstage{camera} stage, in which the astrometry and photometry for the entire exposure is calibrated by matching the detections against a reference catalog.
 This stage also performs masking updates based on the now-known positions and brightnesses of stars that create dynamic features (see Section \ref{sec:dynamic_masks} below).
-The \ippstage{warp} stage is the next to operate on the data, transforming the detector oriented \ippstage{chip} stage images onto common sky oriented images that have fixed sky projections (Section \ref{sec:warping}).
-When all \ippstage{warp} stage processing is done for the region of the sky, \ippstage{stack} processing is performed (Section \ref{sec:stacking}) to construct deeper, fully populated images from the set of \ippstage{warp} images that cover that region of the sky.
-Beyond the \ippstage{stack} stage, a series of additional stages are done that are more fully described in other papers.
-Transient features are identified in the \ippstage{diff} stage, which takes input \ippstage{warp} and/or \ippstage{stack} data and performs image differencing (Section \ref{sec:diffs}).
-Further photometry is performed in the \ippstage{staticsky} and \ippstage{skycal} stages, which add extended source fitting to the point source photometry of objects detected in the \ippstage{stack} images, and calibrate the results against the reference catalog.
-The \ippstage{fullforce} stage takes the catalog output of the \ippstage{skycal} stage, and uses the objects detected in that to perform forced photometry on the individual \ippstage{warp} stage images.
-The details of these stages are provided in \citet{magnier2017b}.
+The \IPPstage{warp} stage is the next to operate on the data, transforming the detector oriented \IPPstage{chip} stage images onto common sky oriented images that have fixed sky projections (Section \ref{sec:warping}).
+When all \IPPstage{warp} stage processing is done for a region of the sky, \IPPstage{stack} processing is performed (Section \ref{sec:stacking}) to construct deeper, fully populated images from the set of \IPPstage{warp} images that cover that region of the sky.
+Transient features are identified in the \IPPstage{diff} stage, which takes input \IPPstage{warp} and/or \IPPstage{stack} data and performs image differencing (Section \ref{sec:diffs}).
+Further photometry is performed in the \IPPstage{staticsky} and \IPPstage{skycal} stages, which add extended source fitting to the point source photometry of objects detected in the \IPPstage{stack} images, and again calibrate the results against a reference catalog.
+The \IPPstage{fullforce} stage takes the catalog output of the \IPPstage{skycal} stage, and uses the objects detected in that to perform forced photometry on the individual \IPPstage{warp} stage images.
+The details of these stages are provided in \citet{magnier2017.analysis}.